transferzero/api-documentation/_docs/architecture.md

 # Webhooks

 A *webhook* is a callback which enables our API to notify your system of new events concerning your transactions.
-Whenever objects in the TransferZero API change state, we can optionally send the changed details to a pre-registered webhook address.
-Webhooks can be created either using the [developer portal](https://developers.transferzero.com), or using the [TransferZero API](https://api.transferzero.com/documentation#webhooks).
+Whenever objects in the AZA Finance API change state, we can optionally send the changed details to a pre-registered webhook address.
+Webhooks can be created either using the [developer portal](https://developers.transferzero.com), or using the [AZA Finance API](https://api.transferzero.com/documentation#webhooks).

 Whenever possible we prefer using webhooks to listen on events (for example when a transaction has been paid out) instead of polling the status, and we expect implementations fully utilising webhooks.